eficode-academy/k8s-is-easy-talk/slides.md

 - What is Kubernetes and why should you care?
 - Why you should be excited about Kubernetes
 - Demos!
-  - Kubernetes automation - "deployments"
+  - Kubernetes scheduling - "deployments"
   - Kubernetes network abstraction - "services"
   - GitOps with ArgoCD
   - Horizontal Cluster Auto Scaling with Karpenter